-ABSA, Nedbank, Standard Bank and FNB are having to repossess vehicles at alarming rates due to the current financial credit crunch and are selling a large majority of these pre-owned models at car auctions in Cape Town, Johannesburg, Durban, Port Elizabeth and other regions throughout SA.
+ABSA, Nedbank, Standard Bank and FNB are having to sell bank repossessed cars at alarming rates.
+And are selling a large majority of these pre-owned models at car auctions in Cape Town, Johannesburg, Durban, Port Elizabeth and other regions throughout SA.

-Anyone can attend these events and bid on makes and models of all pre-owned vehicles being auctioned off.
+Anyone can attend these events.
+And therefore, bid on makes and models of all pre-owned vehicles being auctioned off.

 If you are in the market for a new vehicle there is no better time to get bank repossessed cars at wholesale prices than now!

-Four dealerships in South Africa that sell repossessed vehicles
+Four dealerships in South Africa that sell bank repossessed cars

 The following are four good places to purchase repossessed cars.
 They all offer a wide range of repossessed vehicles at a range of different prices.